- Contact Us

 In recognition of Mental Health Awareness Month this May, the American Association of Nurse Practitioners® (AANP) is joining the movement to raise awareness about mental health, provide essential NP continuing education (CE) and offer additional ways NPs can support their patients with mental health or substance use disorders.

-The AANP CE Center provides a number of psych- and mental health-related CE activities available free for AANP members, including:
+The AANP CE Center provides a number of psych- and mental health-related CE activities available at no cost or at significantly discounted rates for AANP members.

 Health care providers, like NPs, may be experiencing high volumes of stress and anxiety due to the COVID-19 pandemic.
 Some are facing uncertainty due to layoffs, furloughs or emergency declarations limiting nonessential business.
 NP students have reported experiencing difficulty finding preceptors or reduced clinical hours.
 Other NPs who are on the front lines treating patients may face burnout and strain.